 For more information, please

-"Metropolitan Music Ministries encourages students who want to have a ministry in church music.
+"Metropolitan Music Ministries encourages students who want to have a ministry in church music and music therapy.
 Each year scholarships are awarded to those who have a passion for ministering through music."

 Church Music Scholarships Winners 2016

 What is Metropolitan Music Ministries?
 MMM is a Christian service organization of volunteers

 committed to sharing the gift of music in the